cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 - `--local-protocol` {{<type>}}"http"|"https"{{</type>}} {{<prop-meta>}}(default: http){{</prop-meta>}}
   - Protocol to listen to requests on.
 - `--local-upstream` {{<type>}}string{{</type>}}
-  - Host to act as origin in local mode, defaults to dev.host or route
+  - Host to act as origin in local mode, defaults to dev.host or route.
 - `--assets` {{<type>}}string{{</type>}}
   - Root folder of static assets to be served.
 Unlike `--site`, `--assets` doesn't require a Worker script to serve your assets.
-  - For example: `wrangler dev --name personal_blog --assets dist/ --latest`
+  - Use in combination with `--name` and `--latest` for basic static file hosting.
+For example: `wrangler dev --name personal_blog --assets dist/ --latest`.
 - `--site` {{<type>}}string{{</type>}}
   - Root folder of static assets for Workers Sites.
 - `--site-include` {{<type>}}string[]{{</type>}}